russellballestrini/russell.ballestrini.net/content/pages/russell.ballestrini.resume.rst

 Programming
 ------------

- Admires tidy readable code and beautiful design patterns.
+* Admires readable and testable code.
- Thoroughly enjoys refactoring code.
+* Thoroughly enjoys the process of refactoring.

- Python, Bash, PHP, Perl, C++, and Java (would prefer Scala)
+* Python, Bash, PHP, Perl, C++, and Java (would prefer Scala)

 Opinionated Ideal Architecture
 ------------------------------